 The review in brief

 For adults who, in addition to mental illness, face problems such as loneliness, homelessness, substance and alcohol abuse, or other indicators of social marginalization, group interventions outperform no or individually delivered interventions on several outcomes.
-Results from the meta-analyses suggest that for adults who suffer from both mental illness and social marginalization, group interventions are either more effective or have similar effects compared with individually delivered interventions.
+Results from the meta-analyses suggest that for adults who suffer from both mental illness and social marginalization, group interventions are on average either more effective or have similar effects compared with individually delivered interventions.

 What is this review about?

 Adults with mental illness are a vulnerable group at higher risk of experiencing additional challenges, such as substance abuse, self-harm, and social isolation.
 Various interventions, including occupational therapy, intensive case management, and mentoring, aim to support their social reintegration.
 However, these approaches can be costly and time-intensive.
-As a result, group-based interventions have gained popularity as a more feasible alternative to individual therapy, for example, because it is possible to treat many patients simultaneously, and the group offers a social platform.
+As a result, group-based interventions have gained popularity as a more feasible alternative to individual therapy, for example, because it is possible to treat many patients simultaneously, and because the group offers a social platform.
 This review aimed to explore whether interventions delivered in a group to adults who suffer from both mental illness and social marginalization are more effective than individually delivered interventions on measures of both mental health and social reintegration.

 This review includes studies of interventions delivered in a group format, where multiple participants receive support simultaneously from the same therapists or caseworkers.
 Additionally, the interventions had to take place in a community or outpatient setting.
 Control interventions were no (wait-list) or individually delivered interventions such as usual individual treatments.
 Participants in the studies were adults who suffer from both mental illness and social marginalization.